-These mineral oxides reflect, absorb and scatter UVA and UVB rays away from the skin but are visible and give the skin a lighter or white appearance.
+These mineral oxides reflect, absorb and scatter UVA and UVB rays away from the skin, but are visible and give the skin a lighter or white appearance.

 Now many commercially produced sunscreens are being made with ultra-fine nanoparticles to increase the appeal of sunscreen by reducing the lightening effects.

-A great alternative to using commercial sunscreen is to have a go at a natural mineral sunscreen recipe yourself!
+An alternative to using commercial sunscreen is to have a go at a natural mineral sunscreen recipe yourself!

 DIY Natural Mineral Sunscreen Recipe